evekites/STM32_AstrumPCBPublic/AP ADC POTMETER polling/CONFIGURATION.md

     - ADC1
       - IN2: IN2 SINGLE-ENDED

-### This last part is to enable the Virtual Com Port on the USB-C connector (VCP).
+### The following part of the configuration is to enable the Virtual Com Port on the USB-C connector (VCP).

-- Output will be sent to the USB-C Virtual Com Port (VCP)
+- Output from printf() will be sent to the USB-C Virtual Com Port (VCP)
 - Use a serial console application to read the result 115.200, 8, none, 1
 - PINOUT & CONFIGURATION
   - CONNECTIVITY